 noun: dragon; plural noun: dragons; noun: flying dragon; plural noun: flying dragons

-- DEROGATORY – a fierce and intimidating woman.
+DEROGATORY - a fierce and intimidating woman."his wife is a real dragon"

-another term for flying lizard.- AUSTRALIAN any lizard of the
+another term for flying lizard.

-- AUSTRALIAN any lizard of the
+AUSTRALIAN any lizard of the agama family.

 Origin